Discover our

 About the Club:

-Welcome to The Midwest American Sketchbook Club, a creative community rooted in exploration and expression.
+Welcome to Sketch Club, a creative community rooted in exploration and expression.

-Meeting at the Midwest Museum of American Art, this class invites artists of all levels to draw inspiration from the museum’s collection and the surrounding landscape.
+Meeting at the Midwest Museum of American Art, this class invites artists of all levels to draw inspiration from the museum’s collection and other locations in Elkhart County.
 We’ll sketch en plein air, study masterworks up close, dive into American art history, and experiment with various mediums and styles.

 With group critiques, open discussions, and plenty of sketchbook time, this is a space to grow your practice, connect with fellow creatives, and celebrate the rich artistic heritage of our region.
-The Midwest American Sketchbook Club is a creative opportunity to be a part of a community of people who like to draw rooted in exploration, expression, and the rich artistic heritage of our region.
+Sketch Club is a creative opportunity to be a part of a community of people who like to draw rooted in exploration, expression, and the rich artistic heritage of our region.

-WEDNESDAYS, beginning on June 4th through September 3.
-Each meeting will be on Wednesday mornings from 9:30 to 11:00 a.m.
+Each meeting will be on Wednesday mornings from 10:00 to 11:30 a.m.
 Sessions will be guided by Emma Marsh, Assistant Curator of Education, Programming, and Exhibits.

 Cost: $10 members/ $15 non-members – For each class.